1: Firm Deadlines

-- There is a firm deadline.
-Whether it is Christmas, Hanukah or Kwanzaa, holidays have a very specific deadline by which point the shopping needs to be done!
-So too, do end-of-the-year corporate filings.
-Keep in mind, however, that government offices are generally less accommodating than retail stores, and will not usually work late hours or weekends just to help you meet year-end deadlines.
+Whether it is Christmas, Hanukkah or Kwanzaa, holidays have a very specific deadline by which point the shopping needs to be done…as do end-of-the-year corporate filings!
+Unfortunately, government offices are generally less accommodating than retail stores and will not usually work late hours or weekends just to help you meet year-end deadlines.

 The same is true for corporate filings.
 The earlier you begin to prepare for the end-of-the-year crunch, especially when you need consent from another agency before you can file, the better off you will be.
 Let’s look at what might be required in a few key states:

 With holiday shopping, waiting until the last minute can often mean you’ll need to pay exorbitant shipping fees to make sure your gift arrives in time.
 In the corporate filing world, expedite fees play the same role.
 The longer you wait to file a document, the higher the fee you will pay.
 Make sure you are aware of the time frames and fees in advance so that you can ensure your important document is filed on time.

 - Delaware: Options range from routine, which is currently taking a month or more, to 30-minute service, which costs an additional $1,500.

-- Illinois: Illinois offers 24-hour expedited service for an additional fee, which can range from $10 to $200, depending on the type of entity and the type of request.
+- Illinois: Illinois offers 24-hour expedited service for an additional fee, which can range from $25 to $200, depending on the type of entity and the type of request.

 - New York: New York has three levels of expedited service: 24-hour ($25), same day ($75) and 2-hour ($150).

-By using the pre-clearance process, you can know in advance whether the state will accept your important filing, removing a lot of stress from the process.
-Planning ahead is required.
-While Delaware and Illinois will pre-clear on an expedited basis, New York will not (the process can take two to four weeks in December).
+By using the pre-clearance process, you can know in advance whether the state will accept your important filing, removing a lot of stress from the process however, advanced planning is required.
+While Delaware and Illinois will pre-clear on an expedited basis, New York will not (and the process can take two to four weeks in December).
 Even with delays and the fees charged for this service, if there are doubts about the acceptability of the filing and a crucial need to get it filed on a certain date, pre-clearing a document can be worth it.

 This article is provided for informational purposes only and should not be considered, or relied upon, as legal advice.